Anina-Rich-lab/visual-search/README.md

 - Change the introduction and goodbye texts via the `introduction_text` and `final_text` variables.

+- Change the size of the stimuli with the `size_of_stimuli` variable.

 ## CSV file fields.
 Description of the fields in the csv file where the data is stored.